eXascaleInfolab/TSM-Bench/README.md

 ## Prerequisites

 - Ubuntu 20 (including Ubuntu derivatives, e.g., Xubuntu); 128 GB RAM
-- Clone this repository (this can take a couple of minutes as it uploads the small dataset)
+- Clone this repository (this can take a couple of minutes as it uploads one of the datasets)

 ___